lordgrenville/old_blog/readme.md

 ## Install

-Dependencies: `Python 3`, `pandoc`, `pandoc-citeproc`, `pandoc-crossref`, `pandoc-sidenote`.
+Dependencies: `Python 3`, `pandoc`, `pandoc-citeproc`, `pandoc-crossref`, `pandoc-sidenote`, `less`.

 In order to satisfy a missing dependency check with your system's package manager.
-On macOS all dependencies are available through Homebrew.
+On macOS all dependencies are available through Homebrew. `Less` is available through npm.

 To install athena run: